grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "It is possible.
 I have heard rumors of such things: abandoned ships and garbage float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."

-"Like a damned ship graveyard."
+"Like a fucking ship graveyard."
 Said Bastian.

 "A walk among those lost souls might be an opportunity for a pair of boats that don't want to be found."
 Said Percy.
 "Hemi, see if you can work out a way with Shakes that we might traverse this graveyard safely."